lukstafi/lukstafi.github.io/posts/WSL_install_new_distro.md

 [17385.384064] ) failed: 16
 ```

 Googling suggests the mounting should work when the distro is selected as default.
 It is also important to `wsl --shutdown`, otherwise the mounting problem doesn't get fixed, and I cannot connect to the distro from VS Code.
+P.S.
+Maybe, `wsl --terminate -d Debian` would suffice, I haven't checked.

 For VSCode, [WSL tips](https://code.visualstudio.com/docs/remote/troubleshooting#_wsl-tips) mentions installing `wget` and `ca-certificates` is also required.
 Here I install a different distribution:

 ```PowerShell
 PS C:\Users\lukst> wsl --unregister Ubuntu